 More is not always better.
 Keep it simple.

-Also, do not clutter up your page with information about your employer.
-For example, some automobile salespeople include deals of the or multiple pages of inventory.
+Also, do not clutter your page with information about your employer.
+For example, some automobile salespeople include deals of the week or multiple pages of inventory.

 Pages or content like that are a distraction.
 More importantly, they are not the reason people come to your page.

-Buyers arrive on your web page because they want to learn about you.
+Prospects arrive on your web page because they want to learn about you.
 They can find out about where you work from the dealership or corporate page.
 They can also view inventory, look for specials, and shop on the corporate page.
+Putting that kind of content on your page takes up valuable real estate and means more maintenance for you.

 You do not need a lot of content to make a good impression.
-Keep the page about you and how you can help solve the buyer’s problem.
+Keep the page about you and how you can help solve the prospect’s problem.

 Picture and KISS